Written by: Leslie Stobbe, CSW

-For the adoptive family, those that have chosen not to disclose to their child about their adoption reinforces the stigma that the birth mother’s pregnancy was shameful and shows there are unresolved issues of fear of the birth parents wanting to come back to take the child or have parenting rights and privileges (a common adoption fear that is a myth).
+For the adoptive family, after a foster care licensing process, those that have chosen not to disclose to their child about their adoption reinforces the stigma that the birth mother’s pregnancy was shameful and shows there are unresolved issues of fear of the birth parents wanting to come back to take the child or have parenting rights and privileges (a common adoption fear that is a myth).
 These can stem from a sense of denial and shame that the child has different genetics and was brought to their family in a different way.
 These issues ultimately show a lack of love, appreciation and respect for the birth parents’ decision to place for adoption and a misunderstanding of adoption in general.
 In closed adoptions there is also a lack of medical history, which can be detrimental if any issues arise regarding the child’s health

 And finally, for the child, a closed adoption can create a plethora of issues.
 The limited information leaves a void in children as they find they have a desire to learn more about their histories and families.
 Wanting to have a better understanding of self is a natural desire.
 While some adoptees don’t ever feel the need, others have spent countless hours fantasizing about their birth families and creating scenarios in their heads, whether good or bad.
 Often a sense of identity confusion and shame can result.
 When they do not have answers as to why they were placed for adoption, feeling like they were “not wanted” and “not loved” can have a drastic impact in their ability to recognize their worth and to form solid, meaningful relationships with others down the road.
 After all, if a child who’s adopted believes their very first relationship with their mother in the womb was severed with little to no explanation, wouldn’t it make sense that the practice of forming trusting relationships down the road be impacted to some degree?
 “I was abandoned once….
 What makes me believe it won’t happen again?”
 This overwhelming feeling of loss at an early age can change their perspective of the world through the only lens they’ve been given (or not been given), and not having answers from birth creates issues of fantasy driven thoughts instead of reality-based ones.
 Guilt can resurface down the road as they wrestle with the desire to find their birth family without upsetting their own family.

 Open adoptions provide answers for all of these questions and concerns.
 The birth mothers we work with that have open adoptions do significantly better in their grieving process and ability to find peace and move forward.
-Their children they placed for adoption thrive in their environments with an understanding of where they came from and why they are here.
+The children they placed for adoption thrive in their environments with an understanding of where they came from and why they are here.
 These relationships flourish as long as respectful boundaries are put in place.

 Today it is believed that 95% of adoptions involve some degree of openness.
 Most birth mothers placing for adoption today are interested in open adoptions only, especially given the research that has been conducted on closed adoptions and the easy access to technology and ancestry.
 We hear more and more about adopted children and adults reconnecting with their birth families as they have grown up in closed adoptions.